Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 At this point, it’s easy to miss the track.
 Pay attention when you see a sharp curve on the left; that’s where the detour is.

-We crossed the wooden bridge and started the climb following the Freser river.
+We crossed the wooden bridge and started the climb following the Freser River.

 Waterfall Salt del Grill

-The track continued going up, with the Freser river on our right side, until we reached a meadow.
+The track continued going up, with the Freser River on our right side, until we reached a meadow.

 Time to cross the river.
 For that, there is a metallic bridge that will do the work.